fortunkam/webapp-serviceendpoint/readme.md

 https://docs.microsoft.com/en-us/azure/virtual-network/what-is-ip-address-168-63-129-16
 4. The Azure DNS is aware of our Private DNS Zone so forwards the request there.
 5. The private DNS zone is configured to resolve the privatelink address to an ip address on the vnet.
-6. The request is routed to the storage account.
+6. The web app can now communicate directly with the storage account over the private endpoint ip address.